LucasNolasco/ST-NILM/README.md

 ---

-## Trained weights

-The trained weights may be downloaded from this [link]().
-Download and place the `TrainedWeights` folder inside the `ScatNILM` directory to use them.

----

 ## Dataset Waveforms

 The LIT-Dataset is a public dataset and can be downloaded on this [link](http://dainf.ct.utfpr.edu.br/~douglas/LIT_Dataset/index.html).
 However, only MATLAB tools are provided.
 In order to use the dataset with this implementation, a version on *.hdf5 can be downloaded on the following [link](https://drive.google.com/file/d/10NL9S8BYioj1U1_phCEoKX4WWRQoBuYW/view?usp=sharing).
 The dataset is stored on this file in the following hierarchical structure: